Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 coupled with the equations of heat transfer, fluid dynamics, drag force, Lorentz force and phase transition.
 The results

--magnetic compound field, as a sort of volume force, can change
+show that, the directional Lorentz force due to an electric-magnetic compound field, as a sort of volume force, can change

 the equivalent buoyancy acting on the particles.
 When the Lorentz force and gravity force are in same direction, majority